mszkb/won_reputation_privacy/README.md

 TODO: use Maven to build and test the Repo without IntelliJ

+## How to Use

+msz.bakk.cmd.CmdApplication contains a main function.
+You can start the CLI tool here.
+Start the Application with the argument "SP" and the application acts like the service provider and initializes all the needed parameters.

+**IntelliJ**: Start the CmdApplication and stop it right after to create a configuration.
+Edit the Configuration and copy it 4 times and name the configuration like this "Alice", "Bob", "Charlie", "Carol".
+The names are used for the shell indicator.
+But you need atleast one "SP" to work with.

+Alice, Bob, Charlie, Carol protocol: genrandomhash exchangehash <HASH>
+verifyhashsignature
+blindreputationtokenmsg (just to get the WON-Message) createexchangetokenmsg <BLINDED TOKEN>
+rateuser <RATING in float> <MESSAGE String> <ENCODED reputation token> <ENCODED blinded token>

+SP protocol:
+blindsigntoken <ENCODED reputation token>
+verify <ENCODED blinded token> <ENCODED reputation token>
+rateuser <RATING in float> <MESSAGE String> <ENCODED reputation token> <ENCODED blinded token> <ORIGINAL hash from genrandomhash>

 ## Tests

 This work contains test-cases implemented with JUnit.
 These test classes provide an overview of how the implementation was implemented and how to use the individual classes.